ntoll/ntoll.github.io/article/psf-woe/index.md

 the "welcoming community" narrative at the exclusion of acknowledging things are awry (and that the PSF has some part in this unfortunate situation).
 Frustratingly to my eyes, the PSF's corporate "PR" diminishes the carefully cultivated good standing and authenticity of the organisation.
-As a result, Python is no longer much fun.
+Remember when Python was fun?
+Me neither... :-/

 Open source is hard work.
 Everyone involved wants Python to flourish.
 I have no doubt we all mean well.
 My disappointment is that the PSF promote ideals in a